Aradhy-arch/aradhy-dotfiles/README.md

 ### 💬 Telling you random shit before you go manual...

 * **Why manual?** If you prefer not to run a bash script blindly, every step is broken down below so you can run the commands yourself.

 * **Skipping wallpapers:** The `next` command is an alias to jump to the next background whenever you feel like changing it up.

 * **Why no NixOS guide?** These configs are built specifically for an Arch filesystem layout.
-Porting it to Nix flakes would just complicate things unnecessarily.
+Porting it to Nix flakes would just fry my brain because I'm just a 13-year-old,hope you like it :D

 ---